jvdneut/nango-sync/docs/docs/nango-sync/use-nango/sync-auth.md

     //==================
     // OAuth access token insertion
     //==================
-    headers: { authorization: "Bearer ${pizzlyAccessToken}" }, // Templating is used to insert the token where you specify.
+    headers: { authorization: "Bearer ${nangoAccessToken}" }, // Templating is used to insert the token where you specify.

     //==================
-    // Pizzly configuration
+    // Nango configuration
     //==================
-    pizzly_connection_id: '1',                                 // Connection ID configured with Pizzly.
+    nango_connection_id: '1',                                 // Connection ID configured with Nango.
-    pizzly_provider_config_key: 'hubspot',                     // Provider configuration configured with Pizzly.
+    nango_provider_config_key: 'hubspot',                     // Provider configuration configured with Nango.

     //==================
     // Other Sync parameters